OpenSlides/openslides-manage-service/README.md

     $ docker build .

-To build the client e. g. for use as one shot container with customized command
+To build the tool e. g. for use as one shot container with customized command
 use:

     $ docker build --target client .

+Finally you can use Docker to build the tool even without having Go installed.
+Just run:

+    $ make openslides